lmc2179/lmc2179.github.io/drafts/ratio_ci.md

 the jackknife is conservative

+# An even better method: Percentile bootstrap

+the jackknife is a good first approximation

+and doesn't deal with asymmetry correctly

-# Putting it together: Ratio analysis with the jackknife
+# Putting it together: Ratio analysis with the jackknife and the Bootstrap

 formula